kirillvh/PitchExtractor/README.md

 ## Ideas for Tweaks
 1. Currently the ResNet Model is quite old and may be improved by a [ConvNextV2](https://arxiv.org/abs/2301.00808) model and improved activation functions such as [EUAF](https://arxiv.org/abs/2407.09580).
-2. The F0 groundtruth extractors, Harvest and DIO are also quite old and [extensive benchmarks](https://github.com/lars76/pitch-benchmark) suggest that CREPE may offer better F0 accuracy.
+2. The F0 ground truth extractors, Harvest and DIO are also quite old and [extensive benchmarks](https://github.com/lars76/pitch-benchmark) suggest that CREPE may offer better F0 accuracy.

 ## Pre-requisites
 1. Python >= 3.7